On this page

 You can use the helper method getSessionId to get the value of the current sessionId.

-For Android API level 14 and higher, a new session is created when the app comes back into the foreground after being in the background for five or more minutes or when the last event was logged (whichever occurred last).
+For Android API level 14 and higher, the SDK creates a new session when the app returns to the foreground after being in the background for five or more minutes, or after the last event was logged (whichever occurred last).

-Otherwise, the background event logged is part of the current session.
+Otherwise, the background event you log is part of the current session.

 You can define your own session expiration time by calling setMinTimeBetweenSessionsMillis(timeout), where the timeout input is in milliseconds.

-For Android API level 13 and below, foreground tracking is not available so a new session is automatically started when an event is logged 30 minutes or more after the last logged event.
-If another event is logged within 30 minutes, it will extend the current session.
-Note that you can define your own session expiration time here as well by calling setSessionTimeoutMillis(timeout), where the timeout input is in milliseconds.
-Also note that enableForegroundTracking(getApplication) is still safe to call for Android API level 13 and below even though it's not available.
+For Android API level 13 and below, foreground tracking isn't available, so the SDK automatically starts a new session when you log an event 30 minutes or more after the last logged event.
+If you log another event within 30 minutes, the SDK extends the current session.
+You can define your own session expiration time by calling setSessionTimeoutMillis(timeout), where the timeout input is in milliseconds. enableForegroundTracking(getApplication) is still safe to call for Android API level 13 and below, even though it isn't available.

 Set a custom user ID